mattzuba/mattzuba.github.io/_posts/2020-09-04-tesla-solar-install.md

 When we previously looked at solar, the best deal at the time we were able to find was a 12.48 kW system from SunRun that would be leased over the course of 20 years.
 The total cost after all was said and done was going to be $48k.
 I could prepay the lease for $31k, or buy it outright for $52k (before credits).
 This did not include any batteries, it was a solar array only.

 Contrast that to the option I've recently selected with Tesla.
 Now granted, prices have gone down a small bit for solar, however using our cash-out refi to pay for solar was the optimal way to get the most bang for our buck.
 I opted to go with Tesla's 12.24 kW system with 2 Powerwall batteries.
-Using the cash payment option and getting the tax credits brings the net cost down to just about $29K.
-Estimated finance charges by rolling it into the mortgage is about $13k for a total cost of $42k.
-Over the course of 20 years, that comes out to about $175/month, at least $50/month cheaper than my current average electric bill.
+Using the cash payment option and getting the tax credits brings the net cost down to just about $27K.
+Estimated finance charges by rolling it into the mortgage is about $12k for a total cost of about $39k.
+Over the course of 20 years, that comes out to about $160/month, at least $75/month cheaper than my current average electric bill.
 That savings will only grow over time!

 ### Thursday, September 3rd, 2020